DevOpsKev/cv/README.md

 git pull upstream master
 ```

-If you are a Jimmy, ytou can [click here ](https://linkedin.com/in/devopskev) for my Linkedin profile.
+If you are a Jimmy, you can [click here ](https://linkedin.com/in/devopskev) for my Linkedin profile.

 # Kevin Ryan - Curriculum Vitae